 [Few] shades of outsourcing or how to spot fraud before it ruins your day

-Same as anyone remotely involved with IT, I get bombarded with unending streams of daily emails, calls, feeds and the like promising superior offshoring, nearshoring and all other kinds of remote technical help for fraction of what it should cost.
-Being a polite person, I occasionally respond to these sales pitches and over the years have come to gauge fairly well the background of these companies just from the way their sales message is crafted.
+Same as anyone remotely involved with IT, I get bombarded with unending streams of daily emails, calls, and feeds promising superior offshoring, nearshoring and all other kinds of remote technical help for fraction of what it should cost.
+Being a polite person, I occasionally respond to these sales pitches and over the years have come to gauge fairly well the background of these companies just from the way their sales pitch is crafted.

 Jack of All Trades

 This type of offer usually comes via email, listing different technologies that might not be compatible with each other.
 A shop that lists .NET, PHP (and all PHP frameworks), Google and iOS app development as its core technologies probably does not have a core technology.
 What it does have is a list of freelancers who will work either remotely or on premises at the shop.
 Because the shop acts strictly as intermediary, it does not have project management or quality control specialists familiar with specific technology.
 What it does have are sales people and “business analysts” whose job it is to take work orders and pass them to developers.
 In this type of configuration, no one cares about quality - developers are looking to make a quick buck, sales people are getting their commission, and “business analysts” are jaded by chop shop atmosphere to the point of not caring.